 The American Heart Association has declared February American Heart Month to raise awareness about heart disease and how it can be prevented.
 This month offers a perfect opportunity to reach out to your community and encourage them to make heart-healthy choices, including increasing their physical activity.
-Of course, your playground and other outdoor amenities offer an ideal location for getting healthy exercise while enjoying fresh air and the chance to engage with others!
+Of course, your kids outdoor playground and other outdoor amenities offer an ideal location for getting healthy exercise while enjoying fresh air and the chance to engage with others!

 How you can celebrate:

 - Host a community event where families can learn about heart disease prevention from local healthcare providers.